jarivizero/website-bugs/README.md

 # Twitter
 You can upload subtitles to a video, size limit is 5mb Uploading a super long caption for one second will crash anyones desktop/phone Uploading base64 is a way to store bytes for any filetype.

+You can repeat a draft save request to get 2 of the same posts but with the same direct video link,
+posting both of them and deleting the first one will cause the second one to say "This media has been deleted" (which is not commonly possible)

 You can store videos in drafts and extract the mp4 link, never deleted, never expiring.
 <img width="582" height="676" alt="putentiremovieindrafts_twitter_x_com" src="https://github.com/user-attachments/assets/6ad9be7c-9eb0-4e94-a9ec-387a0e36e3cb" />